jannajoceli/imagenetmaker/README.md

 It is made entirely from HTML, CSS and JavaScript, runs in the browser and is deployed using GitHub Pages.

+How to cite:
+Omena, J. J., & Jünger, J. (2025).
+ImgNetMaker (beta version) [Computer software].
+GitHub.
+Conceptualised in the context of Omena’s 2025 research fellowship at the Centre for Digitized Public Spheres Research, University of Münster, and implemented during Methods Café Week, Münster.

 **2. Exploration & Analysis Scripts**

 Folder Structure: